1 Introduction

 This instruction emits literal character data to the result stream.
 The content is neither normalized nor stripped should it contain whitespace characters only.

-attribute determines how non-text
+The optional markup attribute determines how non-text

-nodes in the content of stx:text
+nodes in the content of stx:text should be handled:

 "error" causes the processor to raise a run-time